 Dates: Winterim 2015

 This twelve-day field experience and travel study course to Montana and Wyoming will allow students exposure to the conservation and natural history of Yellowstone National Park.
 Students will study the diverse biomes/life zones and ecology of the region, the geology of the region’s geothermal features, and the natural and political issues that affect the Park.
-Prior to leaving for Yellowstone, UW-W students will be required to participate in a Cougar Ecology Verification workshop held on campus.
 Also, included is a winter ecology workshop conducted by Dr. Jim Halfpenny at the Track Education Center in Gardiner, Montana.
 (2 undergraduate or graduate credits; Department of Biological Sciences).

 Dates: March 21-28, 2015